protegeproject/owl2lpg/index.md

 ## Abstract

-This document specificies a mapping of OWL 2 Web Ontology Language to Labeled Property Graphs (LPGs), and vice versa.
+This document specificies a mapping of the OWL 2 Web Ontology Language to Labeled Property Graphs (LPGs), and vice versa.